2020 app retention benchmarks [data study]

 Retention is a mission-critical metric in mobile marketing, allowing brands to optimize their user acquisition and engagement efforts, as well as to predict lifetime value.
 It is also the basis of monetization, as engaged users are more likely to generate revenue by either making in-app purchases or interacting with ads.

-Unfortunately, for years retention has been a significant pain point for marketers… and 2019 was no exception.
-In fact, the retention rate of non-organic users decreased this year in over 60% of verticals, with overall rates lower than 5% on Day 30.
+Unfortunately, for years retention has been a significant pain point for marketers… and 2020 was no exception.
+In fact, the retention rate of the average app decreased this year by 12%.
 Add to that the high app uninstall rates and you get a formidable user engagement challenge for apps.

 What can be done to improve retention?